p4lang/p4c/backends/ebpf/psa/README.md

 - `lookahead()` with bit fields (e.g., `bit<16>`) doesn't work.
 - `@atomic` operation is not supported yet.
 - `psa_idle_timeout` is not supported yet.
-- DirectCounter and DirectMeter externs are not supported for P4 tables with implementation (ActionProfile).
+- DirectCounter and DirectMeter externs are not supported for P4 tables with implementation (ActionProfile or ActionSelector).
 - The `xdp2tc=head` mode works only for packets larger than 34 bytes (the size of Ethernet and IPv4 header).
 - `value_set` only supports the exact match type and can only match on a single field in the `select()` expression.
 - The number of entries in ternary tables are limited by the number of unique ternary masks.
 If a P4 program uses many ternary tables and the `--max-ternary-masks` (default: 128) is set